1. How do I contact your office?

 8. What Committees are you a member of?

-I am a member of the Committees on Energy and Commerce where I serve on the Health, Oversight and Investigations, and Environment and Economy Subcommittees.
+I am a member of the Committees on Energy and Commerce where I serve on the Health, Energy, and Consumer Protection and Commerce.

 9. How do I schedule tours to attractions in Washington, D.C.?